craftweg/website/priv/posts/2018-02-23-hallo-ruby.md

 ---
 title: Hallo Ruby, wie geht's?
-excerpt: It's been a long time since the last time I coded something on Ruby.
+description: It's been a long time since the last time I coded something on Ruby.
 In this blog post I talk about why I started using it again, and how it feels after spending a few years working with a compiled language like Swift.
 categories: [technology, detox, disconnection]
 ---